CarlosCornejoM/Planetary-Motion-and-A-Stability-RKN-Schemes/Readme.md

 ## Instrucciones

-- Using a butcher tableau linear stability domain can be calculated using Evalue_Stability_Function()
+-Linear stability region is determined by a butcher tableau representation, using Evalue_Stability_Function()